 Business Health Advantage

-Both the onsite and mobile clinics are staffed by physicians, nurse practitioners, registered nurses and medical assistants.
-These individuals are fully trained and highly experienced in primary, urgent and occupational health care.
-They can assess the health conditions and needs of your employees, consult with them on their issues and prepare a healthcare plan.
-In addition, your employees and their families benefit from access to primary care physicians and a broad range of specialists in the Goshen Health network, or coordinate care with their existing primary care provider (PCP)
+Both the on-site and mobile clinics may be staffed by physicians, nurse practitioners, registered nurses and/or medical assistants depending on company needs.
+These individuals are fully trained and highly experienced in primary, urgent or occupational health care.
+They can assess the health conditions and needs of your employees, consult with them on their issues and prepare a plan.
+In addition, your employees and their families benefit from access to primary care providers and a broad range of specialists in the Goshen Health family or coordinate care with their existing primary care provider (PCP).

 Primary Care includes heath promotion, disease prevention, health maintenance, counseling, patient education, diagnosis, and treatment of acute and chronic illnesses.

 Urgent/acute care includes testing for conditions such as flu, step, mononucleosis, pregnancy and minor procedures such as lacerations which may involve placement and removal of sutures.

 Occupational care While traditional clinics offer primary and urgent care options, there may be opportunities to offer occupational health care for organizations that may experience work related injuries.
 These clinics provide initial injury treatment, and they also coordinate patient care during recovery to help get employees back to work as quickly and safely as possible.